Hotel California (album): Artwork

-Resembling the cover of Jackson Browne's album "Late for the Sky" released in 1974, the front cover artwork is a photograph of The Beverly Hills Hotel shot just before sunset by David Alexander with design and art direction by Kosh.
+The front cover artwork is a photograph of The Beverly Hills Hotel shot just before sunset by David Alexander with design and art direction by Kosh.
 According to Kosh, Henley wanted him to find a place that can portray the Hotel California of the album title, and "portray it with a slightly sinister edge".
 Three hotels were photographed, and the one with The Beverly Hills Hotel was selected as the cover.
 Both the photographer and Kosh shot the image 60 feet above Sunset Boulevard on top of a cherry picker.
 As the image was taken from an unfamiliar vantage point in fading light, most people did not initially recognize the hotel.
 However, when the identity of Beverly Hills Hotel was revealed, the hotel threatened legal action over the use of the image.

 The rear album cover was shot in the lobby of the Lido Hotel in Hollywood.
 The gatefold image shows the same lobby but filled with members of the band and their friends.
 Henley said: "I wanted a collection of people from all walks of life, It’s people on the edge, on the fringes of society."
 A shadowy figure appears on the balcony above the lobby, which led to speculations over the person's identity.

 Kosh designed a Hotel California logo as a neon sign which was used on the album cover and in its promotional materials.
 As it proved difficult to bend real neon tubings into the desired shape of the script, the neon effect of the logo was achieved with airbrush by Bob Hickson.
 Additional portraits of the band used in the album package and promotional materials were shot by Norman Seeff.